sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 ---
 ## design
-So we understand what we are trying to achieve functionally.
+First we define what we are trying to achieve.

-We want a function that answers the question "what are all the primes up to a certain nummber, that the user can specify", and returns a list of the prime numbers to the user.
+We want to create a function that answers the question "what are all the primes up to a certain number, specified by the  caller.", that returns a list of the prime numbers to the user.
 We also want this to happen as quickly as we can.

+>>>
+Capture the primes limit that we are going to check up to.

+Create a list of numbers to check, between 2 and the primes limit, inclusively.

+while we still have numbers remaining in our list:
+    find the lowest number.
+This will be a prime.
+    Add the prime to our found primes list. remove the prime from the numbers to check list. find all the multiples of our prime between the prime and the primes limit we are checking up to. remove all these multiples of our prime from the remaining numbers to check list.
+They are definitely not primes, since they have our prime as a factor.
+    Repeat until we have no more numbers in our remaining list.

+Calculate summary data.
+Return the list of primes found to the caller.
+>>>

-First let's think about the variables and data types we want to use in our function.
+Now, let's think about the variables and data types we want to use in our function.
 We need to start with an integer to hold the limit we are checking up to, that will be passed into the function.
 Let's call that primes_limit.

 ```ruby
 primes_limit = 20
 ```

 We know the smallest true Prime number is 2.
-We now need a list of all numbers that we need to check which will be every integer between 2 and our upper bound which in this case was 20.
-We use *primes_limit + 1* as the range logic we want to use for this is not inclusive of the upper limit.
+We are going to create a list of all numbers that we need to check, which will be every integer between 2 and our upper bound which in this case was 20.
+We use *primes_limit + 1* as the range logic we want to use to define the list of numbers to check, because the upper bound parameter of the range function in python that we want to use, is not inclusive of the upper limit.

 Instead of using a list, though, we're going to try to use a set.
-The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search, and massively speed it up.
-We are going to look at how fast we can calculate our primes.
+The reason for this is that sets have a special function that will allow us to eliminate non-primes quickly during our search, and massively speed it up.
+We are going to look at how fast we can calculate our primes, so we'll use the time library.

 ```ruby
 range_limit = primes_limit+1